 - Minnesota Nonfiction: a book of nonfiction with a topic on Minnesota history, nature, social customs, or nostalgia

 - Novel & Short Story: a novel, novella, or short story collection

 - Poetry: a book-length single poem or collection of poetry

-- Young People’s Literature: a book written for a middle grade or teen audience (fiction, nonfiction, poetry, and graphic novels are eligible)
+- Young Adult Literature: a book written for a teen audience (fiction, nonfiction, poetry, and graphic novels are eligible)

-- A complete entry form must be submitted online for each title.
+- A complete online entry form for each title submitted

-Disclaimer: Members of the staff and current Board of Trustees of The Friends of the Saint Paul Public Library are not eligible to submit book nominations or for any other recognition by the Minnesota Book Awards.
+Disclaimer: Members of the staff and current Board of Trustees of The Friends of the Saint Paul Public Library are not eligible to submit books, serve as judges, or receive any other recognition by the Minnesota Book Awards.